Spicy Italian Dipping Oil

 This spicy Italian dipping oil is garlicky, herby and absolutely addictive.
 With just a few simple ingredients and 5 minutes of kitchen time, you'll be able to put this wicked delicious concoction together.

-Team it up with some crusty bread and you've got yourself the ultimate fancy-looking appetizer to serve at your next house party.
+Team it up with a nice Bruschetta dip and crusty bread and you've got yourself the ultimate fancy-looking appetizer to serve at your next house party.

 Trying out different sauces and dips is my favorite thing to do, and while I love experimenting with flavors and recipes from different regions of the world, I've recently been dabbling quite a bit with Italian flavors.